gabrielmiller/homelab/README.md

 # Devices
 ## Low-power server
 This is the heart of my home lab setup.
-I have a Orange Pi 5 Plus running [Armbian](https://www.armbian.com/).
-It is low power so I am content leaving it running 24/7.
+I have a Orange Pi 5 Plus running linux.
+The hardware is low power so I am content leaving it running 24/7.
 This is also on the UPS run so it won't be interrupted by intermittent power losses.

+I opted to install a [UEFI](https://github.com/edk2-porting/edk2-rk3588) on the system in order to be able to run a generic ARM mainline linux.
+You should run kernel 6.15 or newer for the orange pi 5 plus so that the various functionality is supported.
+Details on that [here](https://gitlab.collabora.com/hardware-enablement/rockchip-3588/notes-for-rockchip-3588/-/blob/main/mainline-status.md).
+As of writing these constraints limit your OS options.
+I decided to run fedora and plan to revisit to debian when it's on 6.15.
+A useful reference for initially configuring the hardware can be read [here](https://interfacinglinux.com/2025/08/25/edk2-uefi-for-the-rock-5-itx/).

 I run a number of services on this machine:
 1. [Portainer](https://www.portainer.io/) is a web ui and management system for docker-based containerized workloads.
 I use it to orchestrate most of the following services.
 2. [Pi Hole](https://pi-hole.net/) is a dns server that swallows requests to known ad networks, making it serve as a network-wide adblocker.
 Internally I use static IPs and dns.
 This makes for easy setup of custom dns records.
 3. [Photoprism](https://www.photoprism.app/) is a server that catalogs images.
 There a few services under its umbrella, including a WebDAV server where you can sync files to/from your devices, workers that index and run machine learning algorithms against your photos, and a webapp to actually view the images.
     - I use [Photosync](https://www.photosync-app.com/home) on both android and ios to push my photos from mobile devices.
 This works like a cheapo version of cloud consumer photo syncing.
     - I wrote my own public photo-sharing capabilities into [my personal website](https://github.com/gabrielmiller/gabrielmiller.org) a few years ago.
 Photoprism has since added their own capabilities, but I still kind of prefer the way I went about it.
 4. [Home Assistant](https://www.home-assistant.io/) is a service that records and serves metrics on devices.
 I use it to record power usage of my devices.
 I use several plugs that utilize [esphome](https://github.com/esphome/esphome) firmware so that I have greater control of the data being collected by these devices.

 ## High-power AI server